k0sproject/k0smotron/docs/contributing/contribute-testing.md

 Run the following style and formatting commands to fix or check-in the changes:

-1. Linting

-   k0smotron uses [`golangci-lint`](https://golangci-lint.run/) for style verification.
+1. Verify code style using [`golangci-lint`](https://golangci-lint.run/).
 In the root directory of the repository run:

    ```shell
    make lint
    ```

-   The build system installs `golangci-lint` automatically.
+   The build system automatically installs `golangci-lint`.

-2. Go fmt

-   Format Go source code.
+2. Format Go source code using the `go fmt` command:

    ```shell
    go fmt ./...
    ```

-3. Check documentation
+3. Check documentation.

-   The Dockerized setup is used to perform documentation tests locally.
+   The Dockerized setup is used to locally perform documentation tests.
    Run `make docs-serve-dev` to build documentation on http://localhost:8000.

    If your port `8000` is busy, run `make docs-serve-dev DOCS_DEV_PORT=9999`.
    The documentation page will be available on http://localhost:9999.

-4. Pre-submit flight checks
+4. Pre-submit flight checks.

-   In the repository root directory, make sure that:
+   In the repository root directory, ensure that the following commands are successfully run:

-    * `make build && git diff --exit-code` runs successfully.
+    * `make build && git diff --exit-code`
-      Verifies that the build is working and that the generated source code matches the one that's checked into source control.
+      This command verifies that the build is working and that the generated source code matches the code checked into source control.
-    * `make test` runs successfully.
+    * `make test`
-      Verifies that all the unit tests pass.
+      This command verifies that all the unit tests pass.

-   If you find that all tests passed, you may open a pull request upstream.
+   Once all tests have passed, you can open a pull request upstream.

 ## Open pull request

 ### Draft mode

-You may open pull request in [a draft mode](https://github.blog/2019-02-14-introducing-draft-pull-requests).
+If you open a pull request in draft mode, it will only go through the automated testing.
-It will go through the automated testing, but the pull request will not be assigned for a review.
-Once a pull request is ready for review, transition it from the draft mode to notify the k0smotron team.
+Once you decide the PR is ready for review, transition it out of draft mode to notify the k0smotron team.

 ### Pre-requisites for merge

 In order for a pull request to be merged, the following conditions should exist:

-1. The pull request has passed all the automated tests (style, build and conformance tests).
+1. Pull request passes all the automated tests (style, build and conformance tests).
-2. Pull request commits have been signed with the `--signoff` option.
+2. Pull request commits are signed with the `--signoff` option.
-3. Pull request was reviewed and approved by a code owner.
+3. Pull request is reviewed and approved by a code owner.
 4. Pull request is rebased against upstream main branch.

 ## Cleanup local workspace

 To clean up the local workspace, run `make clean`.
-It cleans up all the intermediate files and directories created during the k0smotron build.
+This removes all the intermediate files and directories created during the k0smotron build.
 You cannot use `git clean -X` or `rm -rf`, since the Go modules cache sets all of its subdirectories to read-only.
 If you encounter problems during a deletion process,